Vegetarian and vegan dog diet: Inappropriate nutrient profile

 There are many vegetarian and vegan recipes available but due to the extra attention creating a complete and balanced plant-based diet requires, many of these are insufficient in macrominerals such as protein, and microminerals that include vitamin D and vitamin B12.
 These deficiencies cannot be corrected by including specific whole food ingredients due to the volume they would have to eat to meet requirements, thus nutritional supplements are necessary.
 Supplements contain anywhere from 0–300% of the vitamins and/or mineral amount required daily when the suggested dose is followed.
 Some ingredient inclusions can also be detrimental to a canine's overall health.
 Onion and garlic are often included in homemade recipes regardless of their association with hemolytic anemia in dogs.
 Current recommendations are that all formulations and supplementation of alternative dog diets are made by a veterinary nutritionist.

 Deviation from recipe instructions

 Obtaining precision and accuracy when following a recipe for plant-based diets is essential.
 Ingredient substitutions made over time due to affordability, availability, and owner and pet preferences, increase the risk of inadequacy.
 Each ingredient has a specific purpose of inclusion in a recipe; thus, substitutions may not be appropriate, especially if the diet was created for a medical condition.
 There are many ingredients that have been associated with disease pathologies in dogs and should not be added to a diet.
-To name a few, raisins, grapes, and sultanas have been associated with renal failure.
+To name a few, raisins, grapes, and sultanas have been associated with renal failure (see Grape toxicity in dogs).
 Members of the allium family, including onion, garlic, shallots, and leeks are linked to the development of hemolytic anemia, and chocolate is associated with cardiac abnormalities and pancreatitis.
 A veterinary nutritionist can make suitable suggestions on altering existing recipes if concerns arise.